dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/search-create.jpg

 DMX wants to make sure that you do not create something that already exists.
 That's why you enter whatever you want to create into the search field.
 Let's assume you want to enter all persons and organizations involved in a project.
 Start by entering a name.
 DMX will answer "No match".
-Select "Person" from the prefined topic types and click "Create".
+Select "Person" from the predefined :ref:`topic types<glossary-topics-and-topic-types-label>` and click "Create".

 .. image:: _static/create-person.jpg

-You will see a square on your topic map.
+You will see a rectangle on your topic map.
 It contains the name you entered and it states that this is the person's first name.
 Oh no!
 You entered the given name and the surname?
-Let's correct this: Long-press the square and select "edit" from the context menu.
+Let's correct this:
+Long-press the rectangle and select "edit" from the context menu.

 .. image:: _static/context-menu-edit.jpg

-On the right-hand side there is a detail panel now.
+On the right-hand side there is a :ref:`detail panel<glossary-detail-panel-label>` now.
 It contains many fields you might need for all persons.
 Correct the name and click the save button at the very bottom.
 Add a second topic, e.g. "Organization No. 1".
 Select the topic type "institution" this time.

 .. image:: _static/person-organization.jpg

 Adding your first associations
 ==============================

 Next you want to enter how the person is related to the organization.
 You can establish a connection between the two topics by draging the person onto the organization.
 A square will appear that tell you this is an "Organization Association".
 You can view and edit details of associations the same way you can with topics.
 If you do so you will notice that an "Organization Association" has a specific drop-down menu called "organizational role".
 It lets you choose the person's role from a predefined set of common roles people have in organizations.
 Later you will learn how to create custom relationships ("associations") and how to predefine their properties.

 .. image:: _static/diff-roles-in-organization.jpg

 Thinking of real-world social networks, you will find that often people have more than one role.
-DMX can represent this: Simply drag the person onto the organization again and specify their second role.
+DMX can represent this:
+Simply drag the person onto the organization again and specify their second role.

 .. image:: _static/multiple-assocs.jpg
     :width: 300